Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-selectable-gifts/README.md

 You can create multiple promotions with different gifts to support different gift tiers.
 For example:

-- Promotion 1: Customers with over 2 orders can select gifts A, B and C
+- _Tier 1 promotion: Customers with over 2 placed orders can select gifts A, B and C_
-- Promotion 2: Customers with over 5 orders can select gifts X, Y and Z
+- _Tier 2 promotion: Customers with over 5 placed orders can select gifts X, Y and Z_

 When a customer has over 5 placed orders, the `eligibleGifts` query will return gifts A, B, C, X, Y and Z, because both promotion conditions are met.
-However, only 1 gift can be added to the order.
+However, only 1 gift can be added to the order, even though the gifts come from 2 different promotions.

 ℹ️ Only 1 gift can be added to an order at any given time.
 Selecting a new gift will remove the other selected gift.

+If you don't want tier 2 to have tier 1 gifts, you can set a maximum in your promotion condition.
+It would then look like this:

+- _Promotion 1: Customers with 2 - 5 placed orders can select gifts A, B and C_
+- _Promotion 2: Customers with 5 - 999 placed orders can select gifts X, Y and Z_